-The truth is that high street estate agents usually have smaller teams and you’re likely to have one point of contact who will take responsibility for the sale of your property.
+The truth is that high street estate agents usually have smaller teams.
+This means you’re likely to have one point of contact who will take responsibility for the sale of your property.
 Your one agent will conduct any viewings, handle any questions about the property and provide you with regular feedback.
-Online estate agents, by contrast, often cover a wider geographical area and have had a reputation for operating a more corporate ‘call centre’ environment.
+Online estate agents, by contrast, often cover a wider geographical area.
+They have also had a reputation for operating a more corporate ‘call centre’ environment.
 This may mean it’s difficult to speak to the same person each time you need to make contact.

 It’s important that you choose an estate agent you feel you can trust.
-Not being in the country means you need to feel confident that your estate agent is looking after your best interests and maximising any opportunity for a sale.
+You need to feel confident that your estate agent is looking after your best interests.
 They will also play a large role in managing the sale through to completion once an offer has been accepted.

-If you don’t already have an estate agent in mind, it’s a good idea to read online customer reviews and ask for recommendations from any family or friends in the area.
+If you don’t already have an estate agent in mind, read online customer reviews and ask for recommendations.
+Friends and family are a great place to start.